-FINANCIAL EXPERTS OFTEN SUGGEST RETIREES use a 4% portfolio withdrawal rate.
+FINANCIAL EXPERTS often suggest retirees use a 4% portfolio withdrawal rate.
 For instance, if you retire with $400,000 in savings, that would mean $16,000 in pretax first-year portfolio income.
 You might be able to generate that income by purchasing a collection of bonds that yield 4%.
-Problem is, that would leave you vulnerable to inflation, which will reduce the purchasing power of your bond interest with every passing year.
+Problem is, the bonds may be from financially weak issuers and hence there’s a risk of default, plus you would leave yourself vulnerable to inflation, which will reduce the purchasing power of your bond interest with every passing year.

 To fend off the threat from inflation, you might allocate part of your savings to stocks, which have the potential to deliver long-run inflation-beating gains.
 But that creates a new set of headaches, because you will likely have to cope with nasty short-term market declines.